50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Testing for IoT devices involves considering their unique characteristics, such as connectivity, interoperability, and security.
 Start with requirement analysis, then design test cases covering functionalities, data handling, and edge cases.
 Utilize IoT simulators for scalability and realism.
 Conduct compatibility tests across various devices and platforms.
 Prioritize security testing for data encryption, authentication, and device access control.

-90. How do you ensure your automation framework can scale with the application?
+90. What methods ensure that an automation framework can scale with the application?

 Ans: